redhat-ai-services/openshift-cluster-bootstrap-gitops/components/operators/openshift-gitops/operator/overlays/latest/README.md

-Installs the OpenShift 4.8 *stable* channel version of the OpenShift GitOps Operator
+Installs the *latest* channel version of the OpenShift GitOps Operator.
+This channel tracks the latest stable release of OpenShift GitOps.

-**Version: 1.2.0**